caryliu1999/CreatorShaderDemo/README.md

 # CreatorShaderDemo

 Shader demo based on the material system of Cocos Creator.
+The master branch corresponds to CocosCreator v2.2.0.
+Please use v2.3.0 branch for CocosCreator v2.3.0.

 ## CustomRenderComponent & CustomAssembler